 If you want to use technology as a productivity tool, then it actually needs to work.

 You need security.
 Without a solid cybersecurity strategy, it’ll only be a matter of time before something attacks or you lose some data.
 And when that happens, your technology will do anything but work.
 If the worst happens, you need a plan in place.
 This strategy should expand to include everything from mobile devices and data backup to internet browsing and admin policies.
+If you want to do one better, be proactive.

 Speaking of which, check out this blog taking you step by step through data recovery.